shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 **Scalability via CI/CD**
 Implement CI/CD pipelines for continuous testing, ensuring future MLOps integration and seamless scaling as feedback loops evolve.

-**Advanced Prompt Engineering and RAG Integration**
+**Advanced Prompt Engineering and RAG Integration (must have)**
-Guide the fine-tuned model with enhanced prompting techniques and improve its adaptability using Retrieval-Augmented Generation (RAG) workflows.
+I will guide the fine-tuned model with enhanced prompting techniques and improve its adaptability using Retrieval-Augmented Generation (RAG) workflows.

 **Customer Feedback Integration**
 Post-deployment, collect customer feedback to iterate on the model’s performance before launching it as a full-scale product.

-🍂 **Challenges Encountered**
+🍂 ## **Challenges Encountered**

 1️⃣ **Limited GPU Resources**
 The available infrastructure provides limited GPU capacity, which poses a challenge for fine-tuning such a large model.